githulks/extract-github/README.md

 ## Installation

-This module is released in the npm registry as `extract-github` and can therefor be installed using:
+This module is released in the npm registry as `extract-github` and can therefore be installed using:

 ```